LYCHEE COCONUT MILK LOOSE TEA

 Light and crisp but uncommonly rich with creamy notes that linger in the aftertaste.
 It opens with a slightly tropical fruity flavour, and with sweet, floral lychee.
 Coconut builds with each sip, leaving a creamy mouthfeel.

-Ingredients: black tea (Keemun, Ceylon), oolong tea (Milk Oolong), green tea (Maofeng), coconut pieces, lychee pieces, natural and artificial flavouring
+Ingredients: black tea (Keemun, Ceylon), oolong tea (Milk Oolong), green tea (Maofeng), coconut pieces, lychee pieces, pink cornflower, natural and artificial flavouring

 Allergen Warning: Contains dairy and coconut.